hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   unsupported unless an explicit, tested affine-to-symmetric conversion is inserted before the native operation.
 The operator checker must reject violations before scheduling.
-- The graph only uses operators and parameter combinations covered by the Neural-AI contract.
+- Every operator instance in the selected model corpus uses a documented and tested Neural-AI lowering.
+Operators and parameter combinations outside that corpus fail at compile time with an actionable diagnostic unless separately promoted into the corpus.
 - The compiler produces one `.nai` file without requiring a model-specific `main.c`, C graph, hand-packed weights, or hand-written descriptors.
 - One generic firmware image can load and execute that file.